OpenRLHF/OpenRLHF/README.md

 * build openllama2 from conda envs

-If you really don't want to use nvidia docker, we also provide tutorials for building openllama2 from a conda environment
+If you really don't want to use nvidia-docker, we also provide tutorials for building openllama2 from a conda environment.
+(We prefer nvidia-docker to avoid errors caused by the environment.)
 ```shell
 # we need conda
 conda create -n llama2 python=3.10